MicrosoftDocs/minecraft-creator/creator/Reference/Content/WorldgenReference/Examples/JigsawProcessors.md

 A Processor List contains one or more Processors that are run in sequence on each block.
 Each Processor contains one or more Predicates with a given Filter.
 If all the filters pass, the placed block will be modified according to the Output State.

+>[!IMPORTANT]
+> This feature is currently experimental, subject to change, and is only available when the **Data-driven Jigsaw Structures** experiment is enabled for a world.

 ## Properties

 - Identifier: Identifier of the Processor List.
 This is referenced by Template Pools when pairing processors with Structure Templates.